KirillBaranov/kb-labs-ai-tests/docs/faq.md

 ## Sandbox scripts report “Build artifacts missing”

-Run `pnpm --filter @kb-labs/plugin-template-cli run build` first.
+Run `pnpm --filter @kb-labs/ai-tests-plugin run build` first.
 Sandboxes operate on compiled outputs in `packages/plugin-cli/dist/`.

 ## CLI command exits without output

-The HelloWorld command prints to `stdout`.
-If you run it via Node directly, ensure `process.stdout` is not swapped out by your shell.
-Using the provided sandbox (`pnpm sandbox:cli`) mimics the plugin runtime behaviour.
+All commands write to `stdout` via the resolver context.
+If you run a compiled handler manually, pass a `stdout` with a `write` method (the sandboxes do this for you).
+When using `kb ai-tests ...`, the host CLI wires everything automatically.

 ## REST handler logs unexpected context

 The sandbox passes `console.log` as the runtime logger.
-In the actual plugin runtime, `ctx.runtime.log` is provided by the host.
-To simulate production logs, adjust `scripts/sandbox/rest-sandbox.mjs`.
+In the plugin runtime, `ctx.runtime.log` comes from the KB host and includes request IDs.
+Adjust `scripts/sandbox/rest-sandbox.mjs` to mimic your environment if you need structured logs.

 ## Studio sandbox prints raw markup

-`sandbox:studio` renders the widget using `react-dom/server` so you can inspect the structure quickly.
-For visual verification, import the component into a React playground and feed it the same props.
+`sandbox:studio` renders the status widget with `react-dom/server` so you can inspect the HTML quickly.
+For visual previews, import `AiTestsStatusWidget` into Storybook or another React playground.

 ## Manifest change checklist